ADHD and Autism Assessments for Adults

 What's the difference between the Diagnostic Summary and Comprehensive Diagnostic reports?

-Both options include the same thorough diagnostic process.
-The Diagnostic Summary provides your diagnostic outcome with key findings and brief recommendations in a concise format (4-8 pages).
+Report options two and three include the same thorough diagnostic process.
+The Diagnostic Summary provides your diagnostic outcome with key findings and brief recommendations in a concise format (6-7 pages).
 The Comprehensive Diagnostic Report provides detailed documentation (25-35 pages) with in-depth findings, comprehensive recommendations, and includes a feedback session.
 Choose based on your documentation needs and whether you want the guided discussion of a feedback session.

 Ready to Begin?